qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 ## Splicing junctions
 Key to defining the complexity of alternative splicing within a gene is the identification of splice junctions (SJs), which occur at exon-exon boundaries and are typically characterized in pairs representing both the donor site (5’ intron boundary to 3’ upstream exon boundary) and acceptor site (3’ intron boundary to 5’ downstream exon boundary).

+## Structural variation
+Genomic structural variation is the variation in structure of an organism's chromosome.
+It consists of many kinds of variation in the genome of one species, and usually includes microscopic and submicroscopic types, such as deletions, duplications, copy-number variants, insertions, inversions and translocations.
+Originally, a structure variation affects a sequence length about 1kb to 3Mb, which is larger than SNPs and smaller than chromosome abnormality (though the definitions have some overlap).
+However, the operational range of structural variants has widened to include events > 50bp.The definition of structural variation does not imply anything about frequency or phenotypical effects.
+Many structural variants are associated with genetic diseases, however many are not.Recent research about SVs indicates that SVs are more difficult to detect than SNPs.

 ## Transporter associated with antigen processing (TAP)
 Transporter associated with antigen processing (TAP) protein complex belongs to the ATP-binding-cassette transporter family.
 It delivers cytosolic peptides into the endoplasmic reticulum (ER), where they bind to nascent MHC class I molecules.